stigok/go-io-pi/README.md

 - IO Pi Plus
 - IO Pi Zero

-Only tested with the IO Pi Plus on a Raspberry Pi 3.
+Only tested physically with the IO Pi Plus on a Raspberry Pi 3.

 The ABElectronics C library was used as a refererence implementation.